pushtell/react-ab-test/README.md

     * **Required**
     * **Type:** `string`
     * **Example:** `"My Example"`
+  * `userIdentifier` - Distinct user identifier.
+When defined, this value is hashed to choose a variant if `defaultVariantName` or a stored value is not present.
+Useful for server side rendering.
+    * **Optional**
+    * **Type:** `string`
+    * **Example:** `"7cf61a4521f24507936a8977e1eee2d4"`
   * `defaultVariantName` - Name of the default variant.
+When defined, this value is used to choose a variant if a stored value is not present.
 This property may be useful for server side rendering but is otherwise not recommended.
     * **Optional**
     * **Type:** `string`
     * **Example:** `"A"`